KontioJuho/matrinetR/README.md

 ![My Image](network.jpeg)
-MatriNet is a recently published database and analysis platform for the exploration of extracellular matrix (ECM) protein networks across tumors with interactive tools embedded into graphical user interfaces (available at www.matrinet.org).
+MatriNet is a recently published online database and analysis platform for the exploration of extracellular matrix (ECM) protein networks across tumors with interactive tools embedded into graphical user interfaces (available at www.matrinet.org).
 This package is an open-source repository and a modular extension to MatriNet that enables local operations on the same data sources with enhanced customizations, previews features before their online implementation, and promotes collaborative efforts and community-driven solutions for the MatriNet ecosystem.